sharduul/chalk/_posts/2020-03-10-vscode-must-have-extensions.md

 {% include image.html path="posts/vscode.png" path-detail="posts/vscode.png" alt="Must Have VSCode Extensions" %}

 Beginning development in VSCode?
 Switching to VSCode?
 Save the nostalgia and the lost feeling.
-These extensions are here to save the day and possibly a lot more days before dthe eadline.
+These extensions are here to save the day and possibly a lot more days before the deadline.

 ## 1. Prettier